Closed for the season.

 Splash Park regulations are mandated by the Centers for Disease Control and Prevention.

-Following the guidelines helps us to maintain the highest level of safety and safeguards the park and you against germs that get into the water through washing off our bodies.
-It also helps to prevent temporary closures due to “accidents.”
+Following these guidelines helps us to maintain the highest level of health and safety.
+They safeguard you and the park against germs that may wash off our clothes and bodies.
+They also help to prevent temporary closures due to fecal, urinary or bloodborne contamination of the water.

-Water in the Splash Park gets recycled.
-It is treated with liquid chlorine, goes through a sand filter, and then passes through a UV sterilizer for inactivation of harmful bacteria / microorganisms before returning through the feature pumps.
+Water used in the Splash Park is continuously recirculated and recycled.
+It is chemically treated with liquid chlorine, passes through a sand filter then a UV sterilizer for inactivation of harmful bacteria and other microorganisms before being pumped back into the Splash Park.
 All of this is monitored by a very sophisticated automated control system which measures chlorine, pH, temperature, ORP, flow rate and more.
-Our water is also manually tested every hour by our staff and weekly by the Health Department.
+Our trained staff also manually test the water every hour and the Health Department tests weekly.

-If there’s an incident/accident is spotted or reported, the Splash Park will be shut down temporarily for the safety of our guests while we work to sanitize the area.
-These closures may last from 30 minutes to 2 hours depending on the type of accident.
+When a potential contaminant is identified or reported, the Splash Park staff will isolate and sanitize any exposure as quickly as possible.
+Based on the contaminant, the Splash Park will be shut down temporarily for the safety of our guests.
+These closures may last from 30 minutes to 2 hours.

-Kooka Coolers in Australia (Seasonal) — This is your snack headquarters with soft serve ice cream, nachos, soft pretzels, popcorn, cotton candy, bottled water, ICEE, ICEE floats and fountain beverages.
+Kooka Coolers in Australia (Seasonal) — Soft serve ice cream, soft pretzels, popcorn, cotton candy, bottled water, ICEE and fountain beverages.